sishirbhattarai/DailyFeed/README.md

 # User Story

-As a user, I need an app which shows current local weather as well as any latest news on searching all in one page..
+As a user, I need an app which shows current local weather as well as any latest news on searching all in one page.
+As a user, I want to save news if needed.
+As a user, I want to delete saved news once read.

 # Technology Used:
 -HTML, CSS, JScript, JQUERY